KantaraInitiative/WG-ANCR/TPI/TPI Spec.md

 ![Rectangle 2](RackMultipart20230814-1-ayl9sl_html_49ac0cb03196381.gif)

 Copyright: The content of this document is copyright of Kantara Initiative, Inc.
- © 2022 Kantara Initiative, Inc.
+ © 2023 Kantara Initiative, Inc.

 # Introduction

-Trust Performance Indicator's (TPI's), also referred to here as Transparency Performance Indicators, are used to capture the performance of digital transparency measuring how dynamic the performance of transparency is for digital services.
+Trust Performance Indicators (TPIs), also referred to here as Transparency Performance Indicators, are used to capture the performance of digital transparency measuring how dynamic the performance of transparency is for digital services.

-These TPI's are designed to quickly assess the operational capacity by measuring the performance of publicly required digital service information.
-Checking digital components of authority and security to assure and assess the validity of privacy.
+These TPIs are designed to quickly assess the operational capacity by measuring the performance of publicly required digital service information.
+The TPIs assess the digital components of authority and security to assure the access, validity, and availability of privacy.

-Work pre-ceding these TPI's developed a consent receipt, which is a record that can be used to capture the state of trust before a session, to capture surveillance context, and wether notice was provided before the technical session is establish or after, to capture the providence of wether consent is implied or expressed dynamically.
+Work at Kantara preceding these TPIs developed a consent receipt.
+It is a record that can be used to capture the state of trust before a session, to capture surveillance context, and capture whether notice was provided before the technical session is established, at the time, or after, and to capture the whether the providence of consent is implied or expressed dynamically.

-As there is no assessment that accounts for the capability for the use of consent receipts, brought by the service user to provide source, and session history.
+There is no assessment that accounts for the capability in the use of consent receipts, in particular for the service user to record source, and session history.
 But there is in law, implied and expressed, consent states, which are commonly inferred in digital privacy and security contexts.

 Most assessment for conformance of privacy information or services are mapped to analogue legal requirements which measure response times in days, out of technical context.
-TPI's all measure how dynamic privacy service information is, and include in the rating system a value which is indicated as a +1.
-As a result, TPI's include a Dynamic, in context performance indicator, for active state notice and privacy controls.
+TPIs measure how dynamic privacy service information is, and include in the rating system a value which is indicated as a +1.
+The result is a dynamic, in context performance indicator, that facilitates an active state notice and privacy controls.

-TPI's are recorded with a Notice Record, fully filled in, useable as a Controller Credential, which is used to generate a Consent Receipt.[1]
+TPIs are recorded with a Notice Record, fully filled in, useable as a Controller Credential, which is used to generate a Consent Receipt.[1]
 This specification introduces a standardized record format for the capture of attributes that are required by law for the legal and trustworthy processing of personal identifiers.

 The format is defined with the [ISO/IEC 29100](https://standards.iso.org/ittf/PubliclyAvailableStandards/c073722_ISO_IEC%2029100_2011_Amd%201_2018%20(EN).zip) security and privacy techniques framework.
 This format is used to collect identifier and session based attributes, notice, notification, and disclosure text mapped directly to the analogue (brick and mortar) legal requirements.
-We present here that standardized TPI creation process and how it can be used to complement, in fact necessarilly precede, (any) identifier creation workflow.
+We present here the standardized TPI creation process and how it can be used to complement, in fact necessarilly precede, (any) identifier creation workflow.

 The Notice Record format can also be used to measure conformance with the ISO/IEC 29184 Online privacy notice and consent standard (2020), in which, the [Consent Notice Receipt](https://kantarainitiative.org/download/7902/) is provided in Annex B.